 Stan Lee’s Dr. Doom was an integral part to Daniel Dumile’s return to rap.
 Dumile blended rap and comic book culture in a way that was ahead of its time.

-Stan Lee, the Marvel Comics icon who redefined and revolutionized comics culture — transforming superheroes into complex and flawed characters that grounded their superhuman abilities and made them more relatable — died at the age of 95.
+Stan Lee is a Marvel Comics icon who redefined and revolutionized comics culture — transforming superheroes into complex and flawed characters that grounded their superhuman abilities and made them more relatable.
 Iron Man, X-Men, Spider-Man — Lee built an intricate universe that entertained and informed, providing a commentary on real issues America and the rest of the world continue to deal with.

 Lee’s influence has extended beyond the pages of the comics he helped create.
 His presence can be felt especially in rap: Jean Grae taking on the name of X-Men’s telepathic mutant Jean Grey; Ghostface Killah calling his debut album Ironman after the fictional genius, billionaire, playboy, and philanthropist; and the many variant comic covers Marvel has made honoring rap album art from the past and present.
 Marvel and rap’s relationship reached new heights this year when Kendrick Lamar was enlisted to create the soundtrack for Black Panther.